Privacy-Preserving Distributed Estimation with Limited Data Rate: Privacy-preserving algorithm design

+\begin{remark} \MODIFYYY{ In \cref{algo:DE}, the expectation of $\mathtt{s}_{ij,k}-\mathtt{s}_{ji,k}$ is $ F\!\big(C_{ij}-\varphi_k^\top \hat{\uptheta}_{i,k-1}\big) - F\!\big(C_{ij}-\varphi_k^\top \hat{\uptheta}_{j,k-1}\big) $, which captures the difference in the statistical properties of the quantized data under different estimates.
+Therefore, when $F(\cdot)$ is strictly monotonically increasing, this communication mechanism is able to achieve information fusion of quantized data over a distributed network without relying on controlling an upper bound on the quantization error.
+This communication mechanism has the following two advantages:} \begin{enumerate}[leftmargin=1.4em] \item \MODIFYYY{It does not rely on the assumption that certain real-valued messages can be transmitted with negligible quantization error as required by many existing stochastic compression methods \cite{Alistarh2017QSGD,Wangni2018Gradient,Koloskova2019Decentralized,Kovalev2021linearly,Carpentiero2024Compressed,Michelusi2022Finite,Carpentiero2023distributed}.
+Compression methods in these works satisfy} the biased compression rule

 where $ \mathtt{Q}(\cdot) $ is the stochastic compression operator, and $ \kappa\in[0,1) $, $ \iota \geq 0 $.
-However, when the decoder does not know the \textit {a priori} upper bound of $ \lVert x \rVert $, under \eqref{condi:biasc}, $ \mathtt{Q}(\cdot) $ cannot compress a real-valued vector into finite bits.
-This is because under finite-level quantizer $ \mathtt{Q}(\cdot) $, $ \mathtt{Q}(x) $ is uniformly bounded, leading to
+However, when the decoder does not know the \textit {a priori} upper bound of $ \lVert \MODIFYYY{\mathtt{x}} \rVert $, under \eqref{condi:biasc}, $ \mathtt{Q}(\cdot) $ cannot compress a real-valued vector into finite bits.
+This is because under finite-level quantizer $ \mathtt{Q}(\cdot) $, $ \mathtt{Q}(\MODIFYYY{\mathtt{x}}) $ is uniformly bounded, leading to

 which is contradictory to \eqref{condi:biasc}.
-Due to this limitation, \cite{Alistarh2017QSGD,Wangni2018Gradient,Koloskova2019Decentralized,Kovalev2021linearly,Carpentiero2024Compressed,Michelusi2022Finite,Carpentiero2023distributed} assume that certain real-valued messages can be transmitted with negligible quantization error.
-This paper uses the comparison $ \mathtt{s}_{ij,k} - \mathtt{s}_{ji,k} $ for information fusion in the distributed network, and therefore avoids the condition \eqref{condi:biasc} for our quantizer design and further the assumption on the negligible quantization error for real-valued messages. \end{remark}
+Due to this limitation, \cite{Alistarh2017QSGD,Wangni2018Gradient,Koloskova2019Decentralized,Kovalev2021linearly,Carpentiero2024Compressed,Michelusi2022Finite,Carpentiero2023distributed} assume that certain real-valued messages can be transmitted with negligible quantization error. \MODIFYYY{The quantizer \eqref{step:quantize} does not follow \eqref{condi:biasc}, and hence, does not require this assumption.} \MODIFYYY{\item It does not require a decoder, thereby reducing the computational complexity.
+For comparison, dynamic quantization method \cite{Chen2023PPDED,GaoL2021DPC}, empirical measurement method \cite{ZhaoYL2019consensus} and recursive projection method \cite{WangY2026distributed} require decoding the quantized data into approximate values of the original estimates before they can be used for information fusion.
+In contrast, \cref{algo:DE} avoids the decoder using $\mathtt{s}_{ij,k}-\mathtt{s}_{ji,k}$, and hence, achieves a similar computational complexity with the traditional ones without quantization \cite{ZhangQ2012,WangJM2022IJRNC}.} \end{enumerate} \end{remark}

-\MODIFYY{ \begin{remark} \cref{algo:DE} does not rely on the value of $ \mathtt{H}_{i,k} $ due to \cref{assum:input}.
+\begin{remark} \cref{algo:DE} does not rely on the value of $ \mathtt{H}_{i,k} $ due to \cref{assum:input}.
 Therefore, under \cref{algo:DE}, preserving the privacy of $\mathtt{y}_{i,k}$ inherently ensures the privacy of $ \mathtt{H}_{i,k} $. \end{remark}

-\begin{remark} $\varphi_k$ in \cref{algo:DE} is used for 1 bit communication data rate.
-When not pursuing such an extremely low data rate, $\varphi_k$ can be removed and